Wednesday, 11 July 2018

 Lena is a versatile neo-classical burlesque and vaudeville artist, known for dazzling audiences with her flirtatious, charismatic striptease performances and, in contrast, causing tears of laughter with her ridiculous, risqué music hall characters.

-All of this personally selected for your entertainment by our resident producer, promoter and performer: STAGE DOOR JOHNNY!
-A flirtatious, lyrical lothario and seasoned comic raconteur with razor-sharp wit, he’ll have you grinning, giggling and eating from the palm of his hand - sometimes literally.
+A flirtatious, lyrical lothario and seasoned comic raconteur with razor-sharp wit, he’ll have audiences grinning, giggling and eating from the palm of his hand - sometimes literally.

 Early booking is advised as a sell-out is expected again.

 Wednesday, 16 May 2018

 For the second year running, Stafford Festival Shakespeare is joining forces with The Festival in a Factory to promote the region’s cultural appeal.